 Even if you want to use a sail, so what?
 Crack on.
 Just make sure the fact is mentioned at the end.

 The only assistance that I think would not be in the spirit of things would be the use of an on the water, powered support boat.
-The temptation to use this to shelter from the wind, to wash-hang (haven't we seen that somewhere?) or just to give that on-site safety net would change the whole self-reliance nature of the daily challenge that is sea kayaking.
+The temptation to use this to shelter from the wind, to wash-hang (haven't we seen that somewhere?) or just to give that near-by safety net would change the whole self-reliance nature of the daily challenge that is sea kayaking.
 All that said, remember that once again, the rules are set only by the participants.

 There is a balance to be set, a choice to be made between chatting to every person you meet, visiting every bay on the way or just chasing headlands to keep the number of days to a minimum.
 Neither is right or wrong, just the method for different people to achieve their goals.